External Committees: Criminal Practice Committee; Rules Committee; Media and Courts Committee

-Heads of Bench meet quarterly and phone conferences are held monthly.
-Their meetings are an important forum for developing positions from which the judiciary engages with the Executive, particularly through the Courts Consultative Committee (CCC), on matters of principle affecting judicial function.
+Heads of Bench meet bi-monthly.
+Their meetings are an important forum for developing positions from which the judiciary engages with the Executive, particularly through the Courts Strategic Partnership Group (CSPG), on matters of principle affecting judicial function.

 Heads of Bench consider strategic issues affecting the judiciary.
 Regular reports on security, information technology, and property are provided to Heads of Bench by the Ministry.
 The judicial committees also provide Heads of Bench with regular reports.
 Heads of Bench directly raise policy issues or issues of principle affecting the judiciary as a whole with the Executive.